top of page

-The Quartz Manufacturing Alliance of America (QMAA) is a coalition of U.S.-based quartz manufacturers and others united to support and strengthen the American quartz industry.
-QMAA is committed to ensuring a free and fair, transparent, and competitive marketplace that enables the opportunity to compete on a level playing field for American quartz slab manufacturing factories, American stone fabrication shops, and their valued workers.
+The Quartz Manufacturing Alliance of America (QMAA) is a coalition of U.S.-based, American quartz slab manufacturing factories, united with other industry leaders to support and strengthen the American quartz industry.
+QMAA is committed to ensuring a free and fair, competitive marketplace born of free enterprise that provides the opportunity to compete on a level playing field for American quartz slab manufacturing factories and their valued workers.
+We also believe this effort will have a positive impact throughout the entire quartz surfacing industry, including to the strong benefit of American stone fabrication shops.

 THE ISSUE